w314/storeFront/TUTORIAL.md

 ```bash
 ng new storeFront
 ```
-Test your new app with runnig it by:
+CHECK POINT: test your new app by runnig it:
 ```bash
 ng serve --port 4100
 ```
+It should display standard angular app front page.

 ### Setup GIT
 Add remote repository: